microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

         IReactivationScheduler --(set to Unknown)--> DestinationInfo.Health.Passive
 ```

-## Healty destination collection
+## Healthy destination collection
-Under normal conditions, YARP considers only healthy destinations to select the one that will receive a request.
-On each cluster, they are stored in a list which gets rebuilt once any destination's health state changes.
-Active and passive health states are combined by the `AND` operator to filter out unhealthy destinations while rebuilding that list.
+Under normal conditions, YARP excludes unhealthy destinations when selecting the one that will receive a request.
+On each cluster, they are stored in a list which gets rebuilt when any destination's health state changes.
+Active and passive health states are combined to filter out unhealthy destinations while rebuilding that list.
 The exact filtering rule as follows.

 - Active and passive health state are initialized with `Unkown` value which can be later changed to either `Healty` or `Unhealthy` by the corresponding polices.
 - A destination is added on the healthy destination list when all of the following is TRUE: